HP-97/Compressor/README.md

 ### Prerequisites

 - Powershell 7

-    Powershell 7 and greater can be downloaded at https://github.com/PowerShell/powershell/releases
+    It is recommended to use PowerShell 7.0.X Powershell 7.0.X can be downloaded at https://github.com/PowerShell/powershell/releases

+    NOTE:
+    - The script was formally tested using **PowerShell 7.0.3**.
-    NOTE: The script will **definitely** not work with Powershell 5 and older.
+    - The script will **definitely** not work with PowerShell 5 and older.
 Powershell 6 may work but has not been tested.

 - FFmpeg